bowman2001/perplexdoc/content/authors/georg-makowski/_index.md

 {.p-first}
 <!--more-->

 I’m engaged in web publishing[^1].
 My focus lies on a consistent layout and optimal legibility.
-I’m developing fluid-responsive designs because they can integrate many achievements of classic typographic page design on all kinds of screens --- from mobile phones up to high density monitors.
+I’m developing fluid-responsive designs because they can integrate many achievements of classic typographic page design on all kinds of screens --- from mobile phones up to high-density monitors.

 Baseline grids and evenly spaced columns bear many fruits when the layout proportions are at least partially fixed like on physical pages.
 My fluid-responsive templates contain a few layout versions and each one beyond mobile preserves fixed proportions between its breakpoints.
 I can offer outstanding layout flows and details on very fast-loading pages.